microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).

-![**microangioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**
+![**microAngioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**
   A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
   Inset: X-ray image before sample harvesting.
-  B: Virtual section through the microangioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
+  B: Virtual section through the microAngioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
   C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
   Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor tibia.png){#fig:3}

-#### microangioCT of murine mandible and teeth
+#### microAngioCT of murine mandible and teeth

 C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg)), and their head was perfused with μAngiofil as described above.
 The perfused head was harvested and fixed (4% PFA at 4° C).